Was seeking govt response on Gujarat hooch tragedy but got suspended: AAP MP Sanjay Singh | Politics

 - India

-The AAP will continue to raise the ''fundamental issues'' of the masses, including spurious liquor sale in Gujarat, both in Parliament and on the streets, said party MP Sanjay Singh after his suspension from the Rajya Sabha.
+The AAP will continue to raise the ''fundamental issues'' of the masses, including spurious liquor sale in Gujarat, both in Parliament and on the streets, said party MP Sanjay Singh after his suspension from the Rajya Sabha on Wednesday.

 The Rajya Sabha on Wednesday adopted a motion to suspend the Aam Aadmi Party (AAP) member for the remaining part of the week for his ''unruly behaviour'' in the House.
 This came a day after he tore some papers and threw them on the Chair during the Opposition's protest in the Upper House.